 Answer: If you weighed the ingredients and didn’t make a mistake, it may just be the flour you’re using, the humidity in the air or another factor.
 Just add a little flour, just enough so that you can work with the dough.
 However, if you add too much flour, your doughnuts won’t be light.

 Answer: No, unfortunately, they simply won’t turn out anything like they’re supposed to.
-I do not recommend it.
+I do not recommend it because these are meant to be deep fried.

 Question: Can I substitute x ingredient?